 1.4.
 VC 21950: Pedestrians crossing a street at a crosswalk

-The most important pedestrian and crosswalk law is CVC 21950, which deals with crossing a street at a crosswalk.
-This California law is at the heart of many pedestrian accidents and pedestrian fatalities.
+VC 21950 is the most important pedestrian and crosswalk law.
+It lies at the heart of many pedestrian accidents and fatalities.

 - Leave the curb suddenly,